Maslow's hierarchy of needs

-An interpretation of Maslow's hierarchy of needs.
-Represented as a pyramid, with the most basic needs at the bottom, and the least basic at the top.
+Diagram of Maslow's Hierarchy of Needs (five-level model).
+Based on his original 1943 paper "A Theory of Human Motivation" and later clarifications.

-Maslow's hierarchy of needs is a conceptualisation of the needs (or goals) that motivate human behaviour, which was proposed by the American psychologist Abraham Maslow.
+Maslow's hierarchy of needs is a conceptualization of the needs (or goals) that motivate human behaviour, which was proposed in 1943 by the American psychologist Abraham Maslow.

 According to Maslow's original formulation, there are five sets of basic needs that are related to each other in a hierarchy of prepotency (or strength).
 Typically, the hierarchy is depicted in the form of a pyramid although Maslow himself was not responsible for the iconic diagram.
 The pyramid begins at the bottom with physiological needs (the most prepotent of all) and culminates at the top with self-actualization needs.
 In his later writings, Maslow added a sixth level of "meta-needs" and metamotivation.

-The hierarchy of needs developed by Maslow is one of his most enduring contributions to psychology.
+The hierarchy of needs developed by Abraham Maslow is one of his most enduring contributions to psychology.
 The hierarchy of needs remains a popular framework and tool in higher education, business and management training, sociology research, healthcare, counselling and social work.
 Although widely used and researched, the hierarchy of needs has been criticized for its lack of conclusive supporting evidence and its validity remains contested.

 Historical development

 Maslow proposed his hierarchy of needs in his 1943 paper "A Theory of Human Motivation" in the journal Psychological Review.
 The theory is a classification system intended to reflect the universal needs of society as its base, then proceeding to more acquired emotions.
 The hierarchy is split between deficiency needs and growth needs, with two key themes involved within the theory being individualism and the prioritization of needs.

 According to Maslow's original formulation, there are five sets of basic needs: physiological, safety, love, esteem and self-actualization.
 These needs are related to each other in a hierarchy of prepotency (or strength) beginning with the physiological needs that are the most prepotent of all.
 If the physiological needs are fulfilled, a new set of safety needs emerges.
 If both the physiological and safety needs are fairly well gratified, the prepotent (‘higher’) need of love (both its giving and receiving) then emerges.
 The next need is esteem, and finally self-actualization.
 Maslow also coined the term "metamotivation" to describe the motivation of people who go beyond the scope of basic needs and strive for constant betterment.

 The hierarchy suggests a rigid separation of needs, but Maslow stressed that a need does not require being satisfied 100% before the next need emerges.
-Instead, “a more realistic description of the hierarchy would be in terms of decreasing percentages of satisfaction as we go up the hierarchy of prepotency”.
+Instead, "a more realistic description of the hierarchy would be in terms of decreasing percentages of satisfaction as we go up the hierarchy of prepotency".